 Mrs Sue Hewson

-If your concerns relate to any of the above people please contact the Chair of Governors Dr Simon Church via email: Simon.Church@almondsburyprimary.co.uk or contact the local Safeguarding team on 01454 866000 or the Local Authority Designated Officer, Tina Wilson, on 01454 868508.
+If your concerns relate to any of the above people please contact the Chair of Governors Mr Simon Begbey via email: Simon.Begbey@almondsburyprimary.co.uk or contact the local Safeguarding team on 01454 866000 or the Local Authority Designated Officer, Tina Wilson, on 01454 868508.

 As a school we have decided to follow the guidance from the NSPCC for primary aged children.
 This link takes you to the page where there are many different questions raised and answered on the reasons and strategies to deal with children who are self harming.